ddttom/doc2web/docs/user-manual.md

 - **"Error processing document"**: The document may be corrupted or password-protected.
 - **"Error parsing DOCX styles"**: The document may have non-standard or corrupted style definitions.
 - **"Error selecting nodes with expression"**: There may be issues with the XML structure in the DOCX file.
+- **"Error parsing numbering definitions"**: The document may have corrupted numbering.xml or non-standard numbering definitions.

 ## FAQ